-- 1. Routine name, red implies canonical routine. - 2.
+- 1. Routine name: red implies canonical procedure. - 2.
 Input arguments green, separated by commas.
-Note; all TT and UT (i.e. UT1) arguments occupy two FORTRAN arguments. - 3.
+Note; all TT and UT (i.e. UT1) arguments occupy two arguments. - 3.
 Output arguments, separated by commas.
-In the case of functions, the value returned is preceded by an equals (=) sign.
+In the case of FUNCTION subprograms, the value returned is preceded by an equals (=) sign.